Sub-Linear Privacy-Preserving Near-Neighbor Search: Prior Art

 Another popular approach is to use information-theoretic secure multi-party computations, which guarantees that even with unlimited computational power no adversary can compromise the data.
 This method is based on secret-shared information to perform the secure computation and requires three or more servers.
-Securely computing pairwise distances needs ``comparison'' which cannot be carried out using secret-sharing alone and needs additional cryptographic blocks which limit the overall scalability~\cite{kilian1988founding,cramer2009multiparty}.
+Securely computing pairwise distances needs ``comparison'' which is computationally intensive using secret-sharing alone and needs additional cryptographic blocks which limit the overall scalability~\cite{kilian1988founding,cramer2009multiparty}.
 These algorithms work by first computing all possible distances securely, before they find the near-neighbors based on minimum distance values.
 Irrespective of the underlying technique, calculating all distance pairs incurs $O(N)$ complexity.
-Thus, the sub-linear time requirement cannot be satisfied by this class of techniques, rendering it unscalable and impractical to modern massive datasets.
+Thus, the sub-linear time requirement cannot be satisfied by this class of techniques, rendering it unscalable to modern massive datasets.

-There has been successful advances in the area of Differential Privacy (DP)~\cite{dwork2006differential}.
+There has been successful advances in the area of Differential Privacy (DP)~\cite{dwork2006differential,hardt2012simple,bourgeatlocal}.
 However, their security model and use cases of DP is different than ours.
 DP usually assumes a trusted server and aims to bound the information leakage when answering each query.
 In a very high level, a certain noise is added to the data stored on the database such that the statistical information of the database is preserved but an attacker cannot infer significant information about single entry in the database.